 Dalhousie University in Halifax Nova Scotia

 A special thank you to Dr. and Dr. Camfield, who delivered the Johnson Lecture on November 14, 2013.

 The University of Virginia

 A special thank you to Dr. Rust, who delivered the Johnson Lecture on October 18, 2012.

 Associate Dean for Admissions and Financial Aid

 Yale University School of Medicine

-A special thank you to Dr. Ment who delivered this year's Johnson Lecture on Thursday, October 6, 2011.
+A special thank you to Dr. Ment, who delivered the Johnson Lecture on October 6, 2011.

 Debbie Terry RN, MSN, CNP has been selected as the first ever recipient of the Award for Innovative Clinical Practice in Child Neurology Nursing from the Association of Child Neurology Nurses.
 Ms. Terry is a Nurse Practitioner in the Division of Child Neurology.
 The award’s selection committee commended Ms. Terry for developing an innovative approach to the care of children with non-epileptic seizure-like events.
 In addition to her work at Nationwide Children's Hospital, Ms. Terry is Clinical Instructor at The Ohio State University College of Nursing.
 Her clinical and research interests are in the area pediatric epilepsy with a focus on parent and family education.